primal-lang/sdk/README.md

 **Dry** is a purely functional programming language with an ultra minimalist syntax.
 It doesn't have statements, only function declarations Although **Dry** is a general purpose language, it's mostly intended to be used as a tool for learning functional programming.

 TODO
-* Show row and column if compilation fails
 * Allow strings with double quote, single quote, accents, etc
 * Support arrays
 * Support maps